 I got clear on the need to write this after receiving a stinging email from Keith telling me he wanted good old fashioned investment advice from the blog.
 He “encouraged” me to stop fooling around with all these breezy ideas and acrobatics.
 He wanted to know what to invest in now.

 Before we get started, understand that there are really two kinds of investors.
 The first kind just wants to start creating wealth right now.

 Scratch that.
 This investor demands that his investments make great returns all the time.
 (We all have a little bit of this kind of investor inside us as you’ll see.)
-But this mentality is extremely dangerous.
+But this mentality is extremely dangerous and usually based on emotions and opinions rather than facts and reason.
 Fortunately we usually temper that little voice.

 The second kind of investor wants to achieve her financial goals while taking as little risk as possible.
 This is the “adult” investor inside us.
 It’s the internal voice that tells you to eat your spinach — even though you hate the taste.
 That same voice tells you it’s ridiculous to expect great investment returns all the time.
 This investor is willing to accept the trade-offs associated with every investment decision.

 In reality, most all of us have a bit of each type of investor inside of us.
 But if you are a long-term investor, which is a better question to answer?
 1) How much money do you need to retire? or 2) How much money can you make this month in the market?
 I think the answer is obvious.

 My goal is to be your personal financial trainer this week.
 We are going to take the “adult” investor and do a workout.
 This way, when the first kind of investor comes around, the “adult” can kick its butt.